10-Minute Restaurant-Style Edamame

 We buy frozen edamame in bulk so we always have it on hand.

 We installed it when we updated our appliances, and I love it!
 It’s so nice to have water above the stove so I don’t have to carry heavy, full pots back and forth from the sink.
 The pot filler swivels, turns, and extends to easily reach any eye on the stove.

 To make the edamame, bring 6 cups of water to a boil in a large pot.
 Add one tablespoon kosher salt.

 When the water reaches a boil, dump in 2 cups fresh or frozen edamame.
-Cook for 5 minutes (you don’t have to wait for the water to return to a boil before you start timing) until edamame are tender and easily release from their pod.
+Cook for 5 minutes (you don’t have to wait for the water to return to a boil before you start timing) until tender and easily release from their pod.